bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 will hold the selected indices in the common case of a "scatter" type glyph.

 .. note::
-    Complete the selection by making a double left-click or tapping.
+    Complete the selection by making press tap on the canvas.
 To make a multiple selection, press the SHIFT key.
 To clear the selection, press the ESC key.

 TapTool
 ~~~~~~~